 Business and Public Private partnerships

-The main target of FISC is to improve cyber security and support its member organisations’ activities in the following areas: increase cross-boarder activities, promote public-private-partnerships, conduct market surveys, enable national depth and width of high-level education and dialogue with national and international regulatory bodies.
+The main target of FISC is to improve cyber security and support its member organisations’ activities in the following areas: increase cross-boarder activities, promote public-private-partnerships, conduct market surveys, strengthen high-level education and dialogue with national and international regulatory bodies.

 Finnish University and Research Network, Computer Emergency Response Team (FUNET CERT) - information security service provided through Funet membership fee: wiki.eduuni.fi/display/funetcert/English.